fbpx

 • Laureles-Estadio assaults on premises – 1,852

-Each year, El Centro has the highest counts of reported robberies/thefts, motorcycle thefts, homicides and sexual offenses.
+As was the case at the time of this research, currently in 2024 El Centro continues to produce troubling statistics.
+It has the highest counts of reported robberies/thefts, motorcycle thefts, homicides and sexual offenses.
 So, it remains the most dangerous area of Medellín.
 If you live in El Centro, you need to take extra security and safety precautions.
 And you should take care when visiting El Centro.

 My Safety Experiences in Medellín and Colombia